porsche-design-system/porsche-design-system/packages/components/src/components/action/switch/switch.examples.md

 ## Basic example

-The **Switch** component can be used with a visible or hidden label, but it's recommended to keep the label visible for better accessibility whenever possible.
+The `p-switch` component can be used with a visible or hidden label, but it's recommended to keep the label visible for better accessibility whenever possible.
 A `label` is a caption which informs the user which action is followed by interaction.
 When used with hidden label, it's best practice to provide a descriptive label text for screen readers.